flux-framework/flux-docs/guides/learning_guide.rst

 ranging from monitoring the health of resources, to enqueuing submitted tasks, to scheduling and executing these tasks.
 Flux uses a graph-based approach to scheduling as described earlier.
 Flux's scheduler component, called Fluxion, is represented in Figure 11.
-Furing Flux instance initialization, Fluxion first populates an in-memory resource graph store (A) comprising vertices that represent the HPC system's various compute resources and edges that represent the relationships among those resources.
+During Flux instance initialization, Fluxion first populates an in-memory resource graph store (A) comprising vertices that represent the HPC system's various compute resources and edges that represent the relationships among those resources.
 The initialization process also includes the selection of the